akshay-3apr/BERT-PyTorch-Implementation/README.md

 *   Pre-training: the model is trained on unlabelled data over different pre-training task.
-*   Fine-tuning: BERT model is first initialized with the pre-trained parameters, and all of the parameters are fine-tuned using labelled data from the downstream task.
+*   Fine-tuning: BERT model is first initialized with the pre-trained parameters and all of the parameters are fine-tuned using labelled data from the downstream task.

 With the basic understanding of the above two steps, lets deep dive to understand BERT framework.